zyr1on/CVector.h/API.md

-vector_is_valid(vec)                         -> Returns nonzero if the vector is properly initialized (macro, int). vector_push_back(vec, value)                 -> Appends value to the end of the vector, grows if needed. (void, prints error on fail). vector_push_back_args(vec, ...)              -> Appends multiple values at once. (void, prints error on fail).
+vector_is_valid(vec)                         -> Returns nonzero if the vector is properly initialized (macro, int). vector_push_back(vec, value)                 -> Appends value to the end of the vector, grows if needed. (void, prints error on fail). vector_push_back_args(vec, ...)              -> Appends multiple values at once. (void, prints error on fail). vector_insert(vec, position, value)          -> Inserts elements at a specific position in the vector

 int vector_at(vec, index)                    -> Returns the element at index.
 Bounds-checked in debug mode (macro, element type). int vector_size(vec)                         -> Returns number of elements in the vector (macro, size_t).